cocolabs/pz-zdoc/README.md

 ![Java CI](https://github.com/yooksi/pz-zdoc/workflows/Java%20CI/badge.svg?branch=dev) ![release](https://img.shields.io/github/v/release/yooksi/pz-zdoc) [![codecov](https://codecov.io/gh/yooksi/pz-zdoc/branch/master/graph/badge.svg?token=4D4PT2512I)](https://codecov.io/gh/yooksi/pz-zdoc) [![License](https://img.shields.io/github/license/yooksi/pz-zdoc)](https://www.gnu.org/licenses/) ![chat](https://img.shields.io/discord/717757483376050203?color=7289DA)

-ZomboidDoc is a Lua library compiler for Project Zomboid.
+ZomboidDoc is an easy-to-use Java command-line application that compiles an annotated Lua library directly from modding API.
+Powered by [IntelliJ IDEA](https://www.jetbrains.com/idea/) it makes mod development an enjoyable experience by providing everything you need to write an amazing mod right from you IDE.

 ## Introduction

 Mods for Project Zomboid that change existing or add custom game logic are composed of scripts written in Lua language.
 Scripts accomplish this by interacting with Java classes exposed by the game engine (also known as modding API) which are documented online via [Javadocs](https://projectzomboid.com/modding/).
+Although useful, this documentation is often out of date and a bit of a hassle to read through, but does provide us with necessary information to start writing mods.

-Documents provide us with necessary information to start creating script mods but we still lack a comfortable development environment required to stay motivated and creative.
+However we still lack a comfortable development environment required to stay motivated and creative.
+This is where ZomboidDoc comes in!
+It compiles a Lua library directly from exposed game classes using online modding API to get important information not stored in compiled code such as parameter names and comments.

-This is where ZomboidDoc comes in.
-ZomboidDoc is an easy-to-use Java command-line application that annotates and compiles Lua from modding API.
-Powered by [IntelliJ IDEA](https://www.jetbrains.com/idea/) it makes mod development an enjoyable experience by  providing everything you need to write an amazing mod right from you IDE.
+Because ZomboidDoc reads directly from game code the compiled Lua library is guaranteed to always be up-to-date with your installed game version regardless of online API documentation - great when modding for beta game versions.

 ## Features